rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/07_lecture.md

 - usecase
     - it automatically gives all the web vulnerability , shows the payload that the payload was used like this , <br>
 		this is how the webapp or website was exploited , etc aka vulnerability assessment
-	- means it automates the task which you were doing manually earlier
+	- means it automates the "vulnerability assessment" task which u were doing manually earlier
 	- reference for vulnerability assessment : [EP #17 What is Vulnerability Assessment?
 Types?
-Lifecycle? - YouTube](https://www.youtube.com/watch?v=orkmeZ-SUsA&t=0s&ab_channel=EthicalSharmaji)
+Lifecycle? - uTube](https://www.youtube.com/watch?v=orkmeZ-SUsA&t=0s&ab_channel=EthicalSharmaji)

 ### Ques